 About 40,000 homes have been foreclosed on in Spain since the collapse of the market five years ago.
 Overbuilding created ghost towns of unoccupied homes around the country, and the Ministry of Public Works estimated last year there were 700,000 unsold homes.
 With unfinished units and foreclosures, the total stands at 2 million, according to Madrid-based real estate consulting firm Acuna & Asociados.

-“On the asset side there will be further depreciation,” said Angel Mas, president of European mortgage insurance at Genworth Financial Inc. (GNW) “We are nowhere near the end of this, because there’s no credit in the market.
+“On the asset side there will be further depreciation,” said Angel Mas, president of European mortgage insurance at Genworth Financial Inc. (GNW:US) “We are nowhere near the end of this, because there’s no credit in the market.
 Until there is some credit available, we won’t see the true value of the assets, because there aren’t enough transactions.”

 The Goldman Sachs presentation was created by a European sales and trading desk to be distributed to clients and may differ from the bank’s research.
 Sophie Bullock, a spokeswoman for the New York-based bank, which turned bullish last year on U.S. housing amid the nascent recovery, declined to comment.